byt3bl33d3r/MITMf/README.md

 - Integrated SSLstrip+ (https://github.com/LeonardoNve/sslstrip2) by Leonardo Nve to partially bypass HSTS as demonstrated at BlackHat Asia 2014

-- Addition of the AirPwn plugin (Python port of the original project)
+- Addition of the AirPwn plugin (Python port of the original project), which also supports the DNSpwn attack

 - Spoof plugin now supports ICMP, ARP and DHCP spoofing along with DNS tampering (DNS tampering code was stolen from https://github.com/DanMcInerney/dnsspoof/)